live627/smf-api-docs-test/docs/subs-membergroups.md

 `int`&#124;`array`|`$members`|A single member or an array containing the IDs of members `int`|`$group`|The group to add them to `string`|`$type`|Specifies whether the group is added as primary or as additional group.
-Supported types:
+||Supported types:
-	- only_primary      - Assigns a membergroup as primary membergroup, but only if a member has not yet a primary membergroup assigned, unless the member is already part of the membergroup.
+||	- only_primary      - Assigns a membergroup as primary membergroup, but only
+||						  if a member has not yet a primary membergroup assigned,
+||						  unless the member is already part of the membergroup.
-	- only_additional   - Assigns a membergroup to the additional membergroups, unless the member is already part of the membergroup.
+||	- only_additional   - Assigns a membergroup to the additional membergroups,
+||						  unless the member is already part of the membergroup.
-	- force_primary     - Assigns a membergroup as primary membergroup no matter what the previous primary membergroup was.
+||	- force_primary     - Assigns a membergroup as primary membergroup no matter
+||						  what the previous primary membergroup was.
-	- auto              - Assigns a membergroup to the primary group if it's still available.
+||	- auto              - Assigns a membergroup to the primary group if it's still
+||						  available.
 If not, assign it to the additional group.
 `bool`|`$permissionCheckDone`|Whether we've already done a permission check `bool`|`$ignoreProtected`|Whether to ignore protected groups